 Discoveries about these broadly neutralizing antibodies are helping to advance hepatitis C vaccine research.
 In a 2012 report published in Proceedings of the National Academy of Sciences, Professor Mansun Law at the Scripps Research Institute in California led a team that identified vulnerable spots on the virus’ cell envelope.

 Finding such spots has been difficult because the hepatitis C virus mutates so quickly.
 Identifying these vulnerabilities is key to eventually meeting the urgent need for a vaccine.
-The World Health Organization estimates that about 170 million people around the globe have the disease, or about 3 percent of the population.
+The World Health Organization people around the globe have the disease, or about 3 percent of the population.

 Some nations have been particularly hard hit by hepatitis C. In Egypt, one in five blood donors tests positive.